 Wisconsin deer hunter meets friendly 8-point buck during hunt

-A deer hunter in Wisconsin toook a cell phone video of an unusual encounter with a young buck on Saturday during the state’s opening day for deer season.
+A deer hunter in Wisconsin took a cell phone video of an unusual encounter with a young buck on Saturday during the state’s opening day for deer season.

-Dan Hartley, a resident of Janesville, Wisc., who said he’s been hunting deer for four decades, was in the woods and found a comfortable spot against an old tree to wait for deer, The Reno Gazette Journal reported.
+Dan Hartley, a resident of Janesville, Wis., who said he’s been hunting deer for four decades, said he was in the woods and found a comfortable spot against an old tree to wait for deer, the Reno Gazette Journal reported.

 Hartley said he spotted an 8-point buck that emerged from a thicket about 20 yards away from where he’d been sitting.
 Hartley said the deer was too young for him to shoot so he clicked his rifle’s safety in hopes the deer would flee.